 The peak summer season, when most tourists visit, is January and February, when most of the festivals take place.
 It can be hard to book ferries in these months, and hotels fill up, so it is worth booking in advance.
 The ideal time to visit is possibly from mid-October until the end of the year, or in March or April when the Chilean school holidays end, as during this time there are fewer tourists, less traffic, lower prices and decent weather.
 October and April are the earliest and latest times when the Carretera is readily accessible and the majority of businesses are open, although increasing numbers operate year-round.
 In the low season, transport connections, including ferries, are fewer and some businesses simply close.

 The Carretera Austral has four distinct seasons.
 The summer begins in December and extends into March, although January and February are the most popular months to visit, coinciding with Chilean school holidays.
 Temperatures exceed 20°C in summer, and very rarely 30°C. The winter extends from June to September, and temperatures routinely fall below freezing.
 The lowest recorded temperature in Coyhaique is –15°C. Rainfall is abundant across most of this region, with the wettest months generally being April to August, particularly on the western coast.
 Puerto Cisnes and Puyuhuapi receive inordinate amounts of rain, contributing in part to the lush vegetation of the region.
 However, there is no month in the year where a waterproof jacket is not useful.
 Southern Chile is one of the rainiest regions on the planet.
-Annual rainfall in Puerto Cisnes, often considered one of the wettest regions, can reach 4,000mm compared with a mere 600mm/year in London.
+Annual rainfall in Puerto Cisnes, one of the wettest regions, can reach 4,000mm compared with a mere 600mm/year in London.
 The driest month of the year in Puerto Cisnes, February, typically receives 120mm of rain, raining every other day.